This post may contain affiliate links to products or services I recommend to help support the blog. Please see the disclosure statement here.

 Set up automatic monthly transfers of you're the amount you save from completing the actives above into your online savings accounts on a monthly basis.

-I have used all of the tactics above to cut my expenses and to use the saving to get me closer to my financial goals.
+I have used all of the tactics above to cut my expenses and to use the savings to get me closer to my financial goals.
 I hope you will be able to save money using one or all of these options to save money on your expenses.

 In the comments below, let me know what steps you have taken to save money on your expenses.